mkadlof/nf_pipeline/README.md

 # Results

 Results will be in the `work` directory.
-In addition, files `flowchart.png` and `report.html` will be generated in project root directory.
+In addition, `report.html` will be generated in project root directory.